znsoft/Music.Synth/README.md

 Music.Synth
 ===========

-My Very Old (2002-2003) music tracker and syntezer first this was compiled with GCC but them it compiled with PellesC
+My Very Old (2002-2003) music tracker.
+first this was compiled with GCC but them it compiled with PellesC

-it initial writing/editing on the phone motorolla mpx200 and now its editiong on pc
+it initial writing/editing on the phone motorolla mpx200 and now its editing on pc

 instruction is included in .jpg file